1jour1vin

 Terroirs

-Clos de la Commaraine covers 4 hectares, facing east, with deep, well-drained soil on the surface and a spring underground, numerous stones.
+Le Clos de la Commaraine covers 4 hectares; it faces due east and features deep, well-drained soil on the surface, with a spring-fed layer beneath, and numerous stones.

 Viticulture